Aidoku/Website/content/help/faq/_index.md

 ### Reader
 #### Why aren't my chapters being marked as read?
-- You haven't reached the last page.
-If you are using the Vertical Scroll reader, use the progress bar to scrub to the very last page so Aidoku can mark the chapter as read.
+- You might not have reached the last page.
 - You may have **Incognito Mode** enabled.
 Navigate to Settings and disable **Incognito Mode** under the General section.

 ### User Interface